unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 Very rewarding experience tackling all the various edge cases as presented in the unit tests.
 Being provided the input test files and using a Test First approach really helped refine the codebase by tackling one unit test at time.
-The outcome was rather favorable with an extensible and organized codebase.
+The outcome resulted in an extensible and well-organized codebase.
 The scalability of this program was also evident.
 The DSU data structure with the Union-Find algorithm is essential for efficiently managing and merging disjoint sets, especially in problems involving connected components, clustering, network connectivity, image segmentation, and grid-based region detection.